-Warning: NEVER use a Pod if, while you are filling the Pod, you feel significant resistance while pressing the plunger down on the fill syringe.
+Warning: NEVER use a Pod if, while you are filling the Pod, you feel significant resistance while pressing down the plunger on the fill syringe.
 Do not try to force the insulin into the Pod.
 Significant resistance may indicate that the Pod has a mechanical defect.
-Using this Pod could result in under-delivery of insulin that can lead to hyperglycaemia.
+Using this Pod could result in under-delivery of insulin, which can lead to hyperglycaemia.